Thomasdezeeuw/heph/README.md

 rustup default nightly # Set the nightly compiler as default.
 ```

-Second Heph needs to be added as a dependency.
+Second, Heph needs to be added as a dependency.

 ```toml
 [dependencies]
 heph = "0.3.0"
 ```

-Now you're ready to starting writing your application!
-Next you can look at some
+Now, you're ready to starting writing your application!
+Next, you can look at
-[examples], or look at the [API documentation].
+some [examples] or look at the [API documentation].

 [rustup]: https://rustup.rs
 [API documentation]: https://docs.rs/heph